ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 Yes, yes, I know, this depends on the `reps` mainly, but I wanted to show how it actually matters.
 How so ?
-Well, imagine many little snippets of code like that positioned at different places, with no obvious link but performing the same _kind_ of computation for a smaller number of reps each, with a total reps similar to mine here : then it will also slow down the global time, while being very difficult to pinpoint using a performance analysis tool : you might have a few places that take p seconds, then many places taking `q<<p` seconds, and yet those `reps*q` seconds add up to much more than a few `p` !
+Well, imagine many little snippets of code like that positioned at different places, with no obvious link but performing the same _kind_ of computation for a smaller number of reps each, with a total reps similar to mine here, then it will also slow down the global time, while being very difficult to pinpoint using a performance analysis tool : you might have a few places that take p seconds, then many places taking `q<<p` seconds, and yet those `reps*q` seconds add up to much more than a few `p` !
 If each of those little loops or similar are optimized away automatically, then so much so for the time spent manually optimising the code.

-It is not trendy nowadays to delegate the compilation to gcc, the cool kids on the block use llvm.
+It is not trendy nowadays to delegate the compilation to `gcc`, the cool kids on the block use `llvm`.
-And on my mac I actually use llvm, because `gcc` is an alias for `clang` which itself is the C frontend for `llvm`.
+And on my mac I actually use `llvm`, because `gcc` is an alias for `clang` which itself is the C frontend for `llvm`.
 But why ?
 I mean why not also work on the compiler itself, the one that spews out the machine code ?
 Why only focus on talking to LLVM ?
 I guess it’s a first step, but I also know that LLVM forbids language designers to tailor the optimisations to their language, that’s why